crate/crate-jdbc/docs/getting-started.rst

 - `crate-jdbc`_

-  The driver JAR, suitable to be used as a dependency in your project.
+  The driver JAR, suitable to be used as a dependency in your Maven or Gradle project.

 - `crate-jdbc-standalone`_

-  A single, standalone JAR file, that bundles all the driver dependencies, suitable to be used as a plugin for tools such as `SQuirreL`_.
+  A single, standalone JAR file, that bundles all the driver dependencies, suitable to be used as a plugin for tools such as `DataGrip`_, `DBeaver`_, `SQuirreL`_, etc..
 This variant should not be used as a dependency in a Maven or Gradle project.

 ..
 SEEALSO::